RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 Using project "default".
 Welcome!
 See 'oc help' to get started.
 ```
+#### If this is the first module you are doing today

 If you've already completed Module 1 (Optimizing Existing Applications), then you will already have the _CoolStore_ app deployed. **If this is the first module you are completing today, you need to deploy CoolStore monolith application by running this command in a CodeReady Workspaces Terminal:**

 `sh /projects/cloud-native-workshop-v2m2-labs/monolith/scripts/deploy-coolstore.sh userXX`
+`sh /projects/cloud-native-workshop-v2m2-labs/monolith/scripts/deploy-inventory.sh userXX`
+`sh /projects/cloud-native-workshop-v2m2-labs/monolith/scripts/deploy-catalog.sh userXX`

 > NOTE: Replace `userXX` with your actual username!

-Wait for the command to report `replication controller "coolstore-1" successfully rolled out`.
-If it appears to hang, just press `CTRL-C` and run `oc rollout status -w dc/coolstore` again until it reports success.
+Wait for the commands to complete.
+If you see any errors, contact an instructor!

 #### Verifying the Dev Environment